theoanalyse/AdvancedStatsProject/README.md

 - fisher_method.py: Python implementation of **Fisher**'s numerical method

-- model_fitting.Rmd: add purpose please
+- model_fitting.Rmd: R program to search for compatible distributions, fit them and verify the suitability of the best model

-- monte_carlo.R: R implementation of simulations showing the evolution of the Mean-Squared error of Maximum-Likelihood esitmators
+- monte_carlo.R: R implementation of **Monte Carlo** simulations showing the evolution of the Mean-Squared error of Maximum-Likelihood esitmators

 - newton_method.E: R implementation of **Newton-Raphson**'s numerical method

 - newton_method.E: Python implementation of **Newton-Raphson**'s numerical method

 - report.pdf: The actual report that relates to these files.

+Thanks for taking the time to read our report and go through our code!